Type 1 diabetes

 Trends over time

-The age-standardised prevalence rates for type 1 diabetes among children and young adults remained relatively unchanged between 2014 and 2021 (Figure 2).
+The age-standardised prevalence of type 1 diabetes among children and young adults remained relatively unchanged between 2014 and 2021 (Figure 2).

 Figure 2: Prevalence of type 1 diabetes in children and young adults, by sex, 2014–2021